How to Transform Your Rut into a Runway

 “The Lord . . .”

-If God is not the guide, then we find ourselves like sheep without a shepherd circling aimlessly in the darkness.
+If God is not our guide, we will find ourselves like sheep without a shepherd circling aimlessly in the darkness.

 Choose a guide who leads personally